5. Creating Packages

 Updating `~/HelloWorld/test/Project.toml`

-We can now use Test in the test script and we can see that it gets installed when testing:
+You can now use Test in the test script:

 julia> write("test/runtests.jl",